systemslab/popper-paper/main.md

 automates the creation of a container from an "non-containerized" environment).
 This tool can be useful for researchers that aren't familiar with tools

+# Conclusion

+In the words of Karl Popper: "_the criterion of the scientific status of a theory is its falsifiability, or refutability, or testability_".
+By providing a way to specify the high-level components of an experiment and validation clauses for observed metrics we effectively incorporate falsifiability to the field of experimental storage systems.
+We are in the process of studying the viability of the ESF on experiments from other areas of systems research.
+While we envision our findings to be applicable in the area of systems research, we plan to evaluate its suitability on other areas of computer science.

+**Acknowledgements:** We would like to thank all the good people.

 # Bibliography